lauraerinmann/cs-tools/MPI/README.md

 vagrant init puphpet/centos65-x64
 ```
 This process will take awhile the first time around.

-4. Update the `Vagrantfile` by adding the following lines
+* Update the `Vagrantfile` by adding the following lines
 ```
   config.vm.hostname = "node1"
   config.vm.network "private_network", ip: "192.168.33.1"
+  config.vm.synced_folder "../share", "/share"
 ```
 after the line `config.vm.box = "puphpet/centos65-x64"`
 * Spin up your **node1** instance: `vagrant up`
  * You might have to run provision if you get the message
 ```
 Machine already provisioned.
 Run `vagrant provision` or use the `--provision`
 ```